 Ongoing research in collaboration with Karolinska Institutet has the aim to evaluate survival benefits if volunteers are alerted to AEDs using the Heartrunner system.
 Since 2016, during the pilot phase in Stockholm the overall AED use in the region has increased with volunteers responding to alerts.

 In 2019, 1230 alerts were issued in the Stockholm region and volunteers were first on scene performing CPR and using an AED in the majority of the cases.

-Since October 2016 volunteers in Gothenburg and whole of Västra Götalandsregionen are alerted using Heartrunner system.
-Over 12 000 volunteers are active and ready to aid a fellow citizen suffering a cardiac arrest.
+Since October 2016 volunteers in Gothenburg and whole of Västra Götalandsregionen are alerted using Heartrunner system and in 2018 more regions followed.

-The Heartrunner system can manage and display data from AED registries and the with the system currently in use in Sweden and Denmark, it has proven to identify and alert volunteers for lifesaving attempts, and guide them to nearby AEDs or directly to the victim, before the ambulance arrives.
+Do your region or country have an AED registry?
+Great!
+The Heartrunner system can manage and display data from AED registries and the with the system currently in use in Sweden and Denmark, it has a proven track record to identify and alert volunteers for lifesaving attempts, and guide them to nearby AEDs or directly to the victim, before the ambulance arrives.

 With our HeartStat module you can analyze and download data for your region and easily visualize and analyze the benefits of a system of citizen responders.
 HeartStat can be integrated to EMS services or PSAP for follow up as well as to hospital charts and for scientific projects.

 Enable the power of volunteers in your region and benefit from your own citizen responders!